 Of the 132 entities in the Group, 27 were domiciled in Austria (2009: 11) and 105 abroad (2009: 124).
 They comprised of 21 banks, 64 financial institutions, 16 companies rendering bank-related ancillary services, 8 financial holding companies and 23 other companies.
 Because of their minor importance in giving a view of the Group's assets, financial and earnings position 173 subsidiaries were not included in the consolidated financial statements (2009: 92).
 They were recognized at cost under financial investments.
-The total assets of the companies not included in the Group came to less than 1 per cent of the Group's aggregated total assets.
+The total assets of the companies not included in the Group's aggregated total assets.